Firecracker Awards Winners Archive

 NaBeela Washington, Founder and Editor in Chief, Lucky Jefferson

-2022 Firecracker Award Winners
+2022 Firecracker Awards Winners

 FICTION: Pleasantview by Celeste Mohammed, published by Ig Publishing